 Amnesties have been vital to including armed combatants in peace negotiations and in emergent political and security institutions.
 They perform political settlement functions of elite inclusion, continuity and stability.
 However, international norms are now argued to preclude certain forms of amnesty.
-This project involve a compliation of all amnesties in situations of conflict, from 1990 until 2016, which traces when and how the amnesty occured and its relationship to the peace process and agreements.
-It will provide empirical data from which to consider how amnesties enacted during conflict contribute to political negotiations, and the consequences of international prohibition of amnesty as a tool to try to influence and shape which elites are included in the political settlement bargaining process.
-The project will assess the relationship between amnesties, inclusion of armed actors, and international norms.
+This project involved a compilation of all amnesties in situations of conflict, from 1990 until 2016, which traced when and how the amnesty occurred and its relationship to the peace process and agreements.
+It provided empirical data from which to consider how amnesties enacted during conflict contribute to political negotiations, and the consequences of international prohibition of amnesty as a tool to try to influence and shape which elites are included in the political settlement bargaining process.
+Lastly, it assessed the relationship between amnesties, inclusion of armed actors, and international norms.

 - Author : Harriet Cornell

 - Date : June 29, 2015